ABOUT ME – Much Ado About Nothing

 I guess it’s a common thing to tell the who and why about yourself when running an Affiliate Marketing business.
 By jumping over a few of my younger years I’ll keep this whole thing manageable and a little shorter.

 I’ve been in the computer industry for many years, and typically spent my time in networking, software, hardware and support related areas.
 I’ve run several successful computer and software support related businesses over the years.

-I opened my first business in 1971 and it was a success and I operated it until 2000 when I sold it to a larger competitor.
+I opened my first business in 1971 and I operated it until 2000 when I sold it to a larger competitor.
 It was a great experience that taught me a lot about dealing with customers, making and keeping commitments and how to run a business that can last.
 Don’t get me wrong, my company was never really large, at our height I employed 20+ people and we supported a pretty large area around Chicago, IL.

 After I sold the company, I thought about retiring, but after several months of that I just had to find something to do with my time.
 I don’t golf, and frankly, being around the house all day is just not my cup of tea.
 I took a position with a major manufacturer of commercial HVAC systems as their Director of Information Technology.
 It was a challenging job, with a large number of users and multiple Microsoft and IBM AS400 servers.